TeddyGaven/AnacondaJupyter/README.md

-# AnacondaJupyter- A Simple Graph which shows the comparison of Production of crops in Andra pradesh and Andaman Nicobar Islands
+# AnacondaJupyter- Graphs which shows the comparison of Production of crops in Andra pradesh and Andaman Nicobar Islands